Eric Lux (racing driver)

-Eric Lux (born March 22, 1988) was one of the first 16-year-old drivers to finish the Rolex 24 Hours of Daytona, and the youngest winner in the Rolex Sports Car Series.
-Eric is an American businessman and race car driver.
-He continues to race part-time at a professional level in the IMSA WeatherTech Sportscar Championship.
-In 2022, Eric and teammates Pato O'Ward, Colton Herta, and Devlin DeFrancesco won the 60th Anniversary of the Rolex 24 Hours at Daytona in the Le Mans Prototype 2 category for DragonSpeed.
+Eric Lux (born March 22, 1988) is an American race car driver, entrepreneur, and investor from Buffalo, New York.
+Lux is the 2011 IMSA Drivers' Champion, the 2011 IMSA Rookie of The Year, and in 2022, Lux and teammates Pato O'Ward, Colton Herta, and Devlin DeFrancesco won the 60th Anniversary of the Rolex 24 Hours at Daytona in the Le Mans Prototype 2 category for DragonSpeed.